melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 ### VTS as Native Plugin

-The whole VTS Browser library is composed of several 3rd-party libraries and many c++ sources with compicated build rules.
+The whole VTS Browser library is composed of several 3rd-party libraries and many c++ sources with complicated build rules.
 This makes it unsuitable to be directly build by Unity Editor from sources.
 Therefore, precompiled binaries are packaged.

-Four platforms are officially supported:
+Officially supported platforms:
 - Windows
 - Mac OS
 - iOS (il2cpp) - see the online resources for further instructions